KartikLabhshetwar/A2Z-sheet/README.md

 - Step 2 is started.
 - Done with the sorting-1 part.
 - Done with sorting-2 and finished the step 2.
 (24/1/25).
+- In the array's section easy level is done (30/1/25).